GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Unikerai.md

 **Unikeroi Magic**: An unikerai has innate magical abilities.
 It has a pool magic points, whose maximum is equal to its level.
 A long rest recovers a single point.
 A full rest recovers 2 points.
 The following features are available and each considered magical effects.

 • **Curative Whisper**.
 Costs 3 points.
-The unikerai recites an inaudible magic word to another creature within 3 yards as a special action.
+The unikerai recites an inaudible magic word to another creature within 5 yards as a special action.
 Roll a d4.
 If the result is greater than that creature’s missing hitpoints, that creature has a single hitpoint restored.

 • **Glow**.
 Costs 1 point.
 The unikerai’s horn emits light like a torch.
 This will last for up to a number of minutes equal to the unikeroi’s [Will].
 The unikeroi may use this ability again while it is active to extend the duration appropriately.
 It may choose to end this ability at will.

 • **Spark of Light**.
 3 points.
-The unikerai hurls a beam or shape of light from its horn towards the target.
+The unikerai hurls a beam or shape of light from its horn towards a target instantly.
 This functions as a wand attack using the unikerai’s [Will].
 It is a radiant attack.

 • **Curative Touch**.
 Costs 4 points.
-The unikerai touches its horn to another creature within range as a special action or in place of an attack action.
+The unikerai touches its horn to another creature within range as an action.
 It rolls a d4 and adds its heroism.
-If the result is greater than the creature’s missing hitpoints, this restores a number of hitpoints to that creature equal to half of the difference (minimum 1).
+If the result is greater than the creature’s missing hitpoints, this restores a number of hitpoints to that creature equal to half of the difference (minimum 1) at a rate of 1 per round.
+Hit points are recovered at the end of the round.